How to finish an archival research project

 1.3 However, reaching this point should instead be seen in opportunity terms because no project finishes well by accident.
 There is no magic involved!
 It instead takes mundane and achievable things like forethought, planning, establishing feasible priorities, establishing and keeping to a realistic timetable, and generally keeping on top of ensuring that the desired final outcomes or goals for a project are achieved.
 Realising that a completion stage has been arrived at means that these things can be put into operation in good order at a point when there is still sufficient time to repair any problems.

-1.5 The WWW project is now due to conclude at the end of December 2016, although its original completion date was the end of 2015.
-A one-year extension was negotiated because of structural factors affecting when the project actually started, which was not the original date.
-This was done at a very early stage, when the project was actually still beginning but with the complications of professional commitments having overwhelmed abstract dates.
+1.5 The WWW project how a a delayed completion date because of structural factors affecting when the project actually started.
+This was negotiated at a very early stage, when the project was still beginning but with the complications of professional commitments having overwhelmed abstract dates.
 This is in itself a demonstration of the practical benefits of building in a rolling ‘taking stock’ set of activities, because re-negotiating dates with funders, with university authorities and so on takes time and usually there are formal dates by which such things need to be done.

 1.6 What now follows takes for granted this initial re-negotiation of dates.
-Subsequently a detailed review took place in March 2016, with the overall goal of completing the WWW project in good order with all major priorities having been fulfilled by the end of the year.
-It should be noted that an earlier similar review process was carried out in March 2015, which resulted in a re-assessment of what could be done in the time-frame available, and what the greatest priorities should be.
+Subsequently a detailed review took place two years in and one year before the completion date, with the overall goal of completing the WWW project in good order with all major priorities having been fulfilled by the end of the period.
+An earlier similar review process was carried out the year before, which resulted in a re-assessment of what could be done in the time-frame available, and what the greatest priorities should be.

 1.7 The four sections below provide a simple guide to carrying out an ending process for an archival project.
 The things suggested can be easily put into practice if dealt with in a methodical and practical way.
 But life and research are frequently not simple and the complications that can arise need to be reckoned with rather than being allowed to overwhelm a project.
 Both the basic process, and complications and some practical responses in relation to WWW research, are discussed below in ways that are hopefully transferable to other projects.